 Learn about self-isolation and self-monitoring, what to do if you get sick, and how to prevent the spread of COVID-19.

 People who have been contacted by their regional health authority's public health team because they are contacts of a confirmed case, meaning they have been or could have been exposed to the virus but do not have symptoms, are required to self-isolate.
 British Columbians returning from the Kearl Lake project, near Fort McMurray, Alberta, from March 24 onward, are also ordered to self-isolate for 14 days.

-See the poster for self-isolation dos and don'ts:
+See the self-isolation dos and don'ts information sheet:

 - Wash your hands or use alcohol-based hand sanitizer often.